-Hi - I'm Bobby.
-I am an attorney that practices law in California.
-I represent survivors of sexual abuse and help people find justice against abuse caused by the negligence of others.
+Hi - I'm Jason.
+I am an attorney who practices law in San Francisco, California.
+I represent survivors of sexual abuse and help people find justice caused by the negligence of others.
+My team and I are ready to help you.

 A horrific case of child abuse has gripped the nation, after a 17-year-old girl escaped from her parents’ California home, dialed 911, and informed the police that she, along with 12 of her siblings, was being held as a prisoner.